Hand & Wrist Injury Experts in Houston & Spring, TX

 Dupuytren’s disease is an abnormal thickening of the tissue in the palm of your hand.
 We can confirm a case of Dupuytren’s disease by thoroughly examining your hands.
 Treatment for this condition is difficult; there are surgical options available, but even after successful surgery, symptoms may reoccur.
 If you believe you may have Dupuytren’s disease, give us a call at (281) 440-6960, and we’ll be more than happy to help.

-Dr. Melissa Arief is an orthopaedic surgeon specializing in hand, wrist, and elbow surgery.
+Dr. Melissa Arief is an orthopedic surgeon specializing in hand, wrist, and elbow surgery.
 Dr. Arief graduated with both general and departmental honors from Vassar College where she earned her B.A. in biochemistry.
 She then earned a combined Medical Doctorate (M.D.) and Masters of Health (M.H.S.) specializing in translational research at Yale School of Medicine in New Haven, CT.
 Dr. Arief completed her residency at the State University of New York Health Science Center (SUNY) Downstate in Brooklyn, NY.
-While attending SUNY Downstate she presented numerous papers at annual meetings of the American Society for Surgery of the Hand (ASSH), American Academy of Hand Surgery (AAHS), and the American Academy of Orthopaedic Surgery (AAOS).
+While attending SUNY Downstate she presented numerous papers at annual meetings of the American Society for Surgery of the Hand (ASSH), American Academy of Hand Surgery (AAHS), and the American Academy of Orthopedic Surgery (AAOS).
 She received multiple awards for her work including the honor of presenting the top paper at the ASSH Meeting in San Francisco in 2014.
 Dr. Arief continued her education by completing her fellowship in hand and upper extremity surgery at The Philadelphia Hand Center affiliated with Thomas Jefferson University where she trained with world-renowned hand surgeons in all of the latest and most up-to-date surgical procedures and techniques. .

 Born and Raised in New Jersey, Dr. Arief moved to Houston in 2016 to join KSF Orthopaedic Center, P.A.